bcosca/fatfree/readme.md

 $f3->set('ONERROR',
 	function() {
 		// custom error handler code goes here
-		// use this if u want to display errors in a
+		// use this if you want to display errors in a
 		// format consistent with your site's theme
 	}
 );